Burnt (film): Box office

-Burnt grossed $13.7 million in North America and $23.0 million in other territories, for a worldwide total of $36.6 million, against a budget of $20 million.
+Burnt grossed $13.7 million in the United States, and $23 million in other territories, for a worldwide total of $36.6 million, against a budget of $20 million.

-The film opened on October 30, 2015, alongside Our Brand Is Crisis and Scouts Guide to the Zombie Apocalypse.
-In its opening weekend, the film was projected to gross $7–9 million from 3,003 theaters.
+The film opened on October 30, 2015, alongside Our Brand Is Crisis and Scouts Guide to the Zombie Apocalypse, was projected to gross $7–9 million from 3,003 theaters in its opening weekend.
 However, it only ended up grossing $5 million, finishing sixth at the box office, and marking the second straight underperforming opener for Cooper, following Aloha ($9.7 million opening against its $37 million budget).
+In it second weekend the film made $2.9 million, finishing seventh.

 Critical response

 Burnt received negative reviews from critics, who praised Cooper's performance but derided the script and storytelling.
-On Rotten Tomatoes, the film holds a rating of 28%, based on 159 reviews, with an average rating of 4.90/10.
+On Rotten Tomatoes, the film holds a rating of 29%, based on 161 reviews, with an average rating of 4.90/10.
 The site's critical consensus reads, "Burnt offers a few spoonfuls of compelling culinary drama, but they're lost in a watery goulash dominated by an unsavory main character and overdone clichés."
-On Metacritic, the film has a score of 42 out of 100, based on 28 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 42 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Justin Chang of Variety praised Cooper's performance but was critical of the script: "Steven Knight’s script pours on the acid but holds the depth, forcing its fine actors (including Sienna Miller and Daniel Bruhl) to function less as an ensemble than as a motley sort of intervention group."